NHOrus/srwq-compilation/episode-08.md

 "Getting to Europe requires flying through the US, which is not a good option if we want to avoid fighting."
 Points out Kai.

-Again, Latooni chimes in, with a queit but attention-drawing voice.
+Again, Latooni chimes in, with a quiet but attention-drawing voice.
 "But it is possible with an alternate route.
 If you recall, there was a Shadow Mirror unit headed south, intent on reaching our supply base in Brazil.
 We could meet up with them and cross to Africa, and from there meet up with the ELF or Van Trans Neo-DC forces."

 Johnathan frowns.
 "Well, its either that, or we start asking what few EOTI goons who haven't been killed or taken by the EFA if they have any prototypes lying around..."

 "Well, I guess, we stay with the DC for now, but mostly independent.
 Then, once we recruit a few more people, we can re-evaluate the situation."

 With the others fairly evenly divided, Katinas vote is the tie-breaker.
-You, Kai and Irm head back over to finalise the details with Ryuune.
+You, Kai and Irm head back over to finalize the details with Ryuune.

 As you enter the house, you see the two newcomer men, seemingly in discussion with a blonde woman in a Troye Unit uniform.
 You make your excuses to the others, and head over to get the measure of the newcomers.